Fromelles (Pheasant Wood) Military Cemetery: Background

-The Battle of Fromelles took place on the night of 19–20 July 1916, during the Somme Offensive of the Western Front in the First World War.
-It was a diversionary battle, intended to draw the attention of the Germans away from the larger attacks elsewhere.
+The Battle of Fromelles took place on the night of 19–20 July 1916, during the Somme Offensive of the Western Front in World War I. It was a diversionary battle, intended to draw the attention of the Germans away from the larger attacks elsewhere.
 It involved units of the Australian 5th Division and the British 61st Division attacking German positions in and around Fromelles.
 The German positions were well defended, and the battle led to huge losses by the attacking forces, with particularly heavy losses incurred by the Australian 15th Brigade and British 184th Brigade.
 This was the first major battle on the Western Front involving the First Australian Imperial Force (AIF), and has been described as "the worst 24 hours in Australia's entire history."

 Records kept by the Commonwealth War Graves Commission show that 1,780 Australian soldiers and 503 British soldiers died in the battle, but many of these bodies were not recovered.
 These missing dead are commemorated not by individual graves and names on headstones, but by names carved on memorials dedicated for that purpose.
 The Australian missing dead from the battle are inscribed on the memorial at the V.C.
 Corner Australian Cemetery and Memorial, and over 400 unidentified bodies from the battle are also buried there.
 Many of the dead were recovered by German forces after the battle and buried behind German lines.
 Some of these burial sites were located in the years immediately following the First World War, and the bodies were reburied in cemeteries in the area, including the V.C.
 Corner Cemetery.